 The house is set well back from the road in an elevated position and designed with bedrooms on the ground floor and living space on the top to take advantage of the views.

 The main entrance is underneath that elevated/cantilevered lounge, just past an extensive driveway and front garden.
 Once inside, the hallway has access to three good-sized double bedrooms all with fitted wardrobes.
 There is also a family bathroom and a boiler room on this floor.

 The split-level staircase leads initially to a utility room and storage and then upstairs to the main open-plan living area which extends to over 34ft.
-There is a wall of picture windows on the far side looking out to the front, while a wonderful central fireplace (like nothing you can buy today) breaks the space up to a dining area.
+There is a wall of picture windows on the far side looking out to the front, while a wonderful central copper fireplace (like nothing you can buy today) breaks the space up to a dining area.
 Beyond that is the kitchen, described as ‘dated but fully functional’.
+I quite like it.

-The agent points out that there is scope/potential to extend the dining room and kitchen over the bedrooms downstairs or create a balcony or terrace.
+The initial agent pointed out that there was scope/potential to extend the dining room and kitchen over the bedrooms downstairs or create a balcony or terrace.
+But you can make your own mind up about that.
 An attached double garage completes the accommodation.

 As I said, a new agent and a new price.
 Rather than being vague about offers and sealed bids, the new price is higher but likely to be in keeping with what the buyer expects. £475,000 is that asking price.